k3ssen/GeneratorBundle/Resources/doc/usage.md

 * **`generator:crud:controller`**
 * **`generator:crud:templates`**
    Optionally you can provide names of actions you want to generate files for.
-   E.g. `generator:crud:templates index show` will only generate the index.html.twig and show.html. twig files.
+   E.g. `generator:crud:templates index show` will only generate the index.html.twig and show.html.twig files.